 The Distance Learning course is aimed at people who are working in a land-based profession: farmers, growers, vineyard managers, smallholders, organic and biodynamic accreditation inspectors, as well as home and amateur gardeners.

-New Level 5 Diploma in Sustainable Agricultural Management
+Sustainable Agricultural Management - New Level 5 Diploma

-A new training with a focus on developing and deepening sustainable agricultural practice with an emphasis on biodynamic and organic practice and methods will begin at Emerson College, Sussex, UK in September’14.
+A new training with a focus on developing and deepening sustainable agricultural practice with an emphasis on biodynamic and organic practice and methods will begin at Emerson College, Sussex, UK in September’15.

 This new Level 5 Diploma offers an opportunity to study sustainable agriculture and work intensively on biodynamic and organic principles and practice.
 It aims to help students deepen the theoretical, practical and social skills essential for effective work in this field.